dkelshaw/dkelshaw.github.io/README.md

 <iframe src="https://www.google.com/maps/d/embed?mid=1B9QMDPuuH4MOSe3TbeTAHdGthRYF7tCl" width="640" height="480"></iframe>

 These are the 20 most bike-friendly cities on the planet, ranked by Wired.
 For more information, click [here](https://www.wired.com/2015/06/copenhagenize-worlds-most-bike-friendly-cities/).

+## The Top 15 Most Sustainable Cities in America
+<iframe src="https://www.google.com/maps/d/embed?mid=1DAQt7PUkbB7A0m9yKNLpjUvg4SF2rAyh" width="640" height="480"></iframe>

+These are the 15 most eco-friendly cities in the United States, ranked by Rocket Homes.
+Based on this map, it seems that most environmentally-focused cities in America are located on the West Coast.
+In comparison, there are few in the middle of the country and some on the East Coast.
+In this way, sustainable citites are not equally distributed based on location and there is much more work to be done so that more American cities can help better our planet.
+Everyone has the responsibility.
+This ranking is important as it can allow leaders in other American cities/states to look at what the most environmentally-consious cities are doing, and they can use it as a guide or inspiration for what their own cities can be doing.
+For more information, click [here](https://www.rockethomes.com/blog/housing-market/most-sustainable-cities-in-the-us).